EdytaKal/HR_data_analysis/README.md

 ## Project background
 The company whose dataset is analysed in this project is a US engineering company that started in 2006 and has around 2000 active employees.
 I am partnering with the Head of Human Resources to extract insights and deliver recommendations to attract hard-working, new employees and to ensure that the current employees are kept satisfied and that they stay in the company.

+I will be running the analysis using an HR dataset from 2006-2018 for a USA company with around 2000 employees (view the dataset [here](https://www.kaggle.com/datasets/davidepolizzi/hr-data-set-based-on-human-resources-data-set)).

 ## Executive Summary
 The company generally has a good reputation among their employees which results in a high number of referrals.
 The least employees bring website banner ads and social media.
 This could mean that the company could stop advertising their job openings via website banners and instead spend their resources on having a dedicated employee to deal with posts on Facebook and Twitter.